How does Speaking mode work in vocab lists?

-Speaking mode for vocab lists allows students to record themselves as they practise their spoken language skills on any existing LP vocab list.
+Speaking mode for vocab lists allows students to record themselves as they practice their spoken language skills on any existing LP vocab list.
 Speaking mode reduces the pressure of speaking in the target language with model answers and instant self-directed feedback.

 Speaking mode is automatically available for all vocabulary lists where the words have sound files attached to them.